Links

 datacenterId: <datacenter_ID>

-Compositions and Claims
+Compositions and claims

-Composite Resources are designed to help you build your own platform and mix-and-match schemas for different providers.
-You define the schema of your Composite Resource(XR) and teach Crossplane which Managed Resources(CRs or Custom Resources) it should create when someone creates the XR.
+Composite Resources are designed to help you build your platform and mix-and-match schemas for different providers.
+You can define the schema of your Composite Resource (XR) and update Crossplane about the Managed Resources, that is, CRs or Custom Resources, it should create when a user creates the XR.

 Define Composite Resources